achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 It was my intention to fully understand hiw the SAM pattern works under the hood and for this reason I decided to implement the pattern from scratch in favor of using a framework which implements it, like [Ravioli](https://dev.to/dagatsoin/ravioli-framework-introduction-27pm).

 The current version is cross importing the components and I think in a clean implementation this should be avoided using dependency injection.
-I leave this for a later iteration of this app and probably for another blogpost.
+I leave this for a later iteration of this app and probably for another blog post.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDcxMzEwMjYsLTY1NTY4MjExNSwtNj
+eyJoaXN0b3J5IjpbLTE1MjQxMDg1NjYsLTY1NTY4MjExNSwtNj
 QzNDAxMTE0LDIxMDQ0NjY3MDksMTc3MjM3MDAzOCwxNDA0NDAz
 MjY1XX0=
 -->